Understanding the Corporate Type of Event: 16+ Ideas for Your Company

 Themes make these events great, fun, and productive.
 When colleagues share an unusual experience (such as spending an afternoon "back in" a long-gone decade), they find it easier to talk honestly with each other back at the office.

-15. Seminars And Training Sessions
+15. Seminars and Training Sessions

 Businesswoman leader giving presentation explaining team goals at group meeting